ODonnchadha/react-18-managing-state/README.md

         - Why state is necessary.
 Fetch an store data.
         - Handle immutable state.
 Implement filter and update state.
         - Display error page.
 Rules of hooks.
 Implement custom hook.
-        - The section tag is often a betteer choice than a div.
+        - The section tag is often a better choice than a div.
 It's more descriptive.
-            ```jacascript
+            ```javascript
                 <section></section>
             ```
             - If you're torn of which tag to use, search for HTML5 flowchart.